-The King and Queen Sheriff's Office has two SROs; Deputy Burr and Deputy Cook.
-The School Resource Officers are responsible for providing a safe and secure environment for all students and staff at the educational facilities here in King & Queen County.
+The King and Queen Sheriff's Office has one SRO; Deputy Burr.
+The School Resource Officer is responsible for providing a safe and secure environment for all students and staff at the educational facilities here in King and Queen County.

 Deputy B.S.
 Burr is the School Resource Officer for Central High School and the Explorer's Post Coordinator.
 Deputy Burr joined the King & Queen County Sheriff's Office in 2017 as a patrol deputy.
 In December 2018 he was assigned to Central High School as the School Resource Officer.

 Deputy B.S.
 Burr - firstname.lastname@example.org